AlexThoma5/S-and-S-care-mp1/README.md

 ### Colour Scheme

-When deciding on a colour scheme, I wanted the continue the modern, professional and highly readable guidelines I previously set for myself.
+When deciding on a colour scheme, I wanted to continue the modern, professional and highly readable guidelines I previously set for myself.
 In doing so these are the colours I decided upon.

 ![Colour Pallette](docs/screenshots/colors.png)